-One of the most popular ways of minimizing or reducing the interest rates on your credit card is balance transfer.
-A balance transfer is a process of transferring one or several of your high interest rate loans to another card with low interest.
+One of the most popular ways to minimize or reduce your credit card’s interest rates is a balance transfer.
+A balance transfer means transferring one or several of your high-interest rate loans to another card with low interest.

 Some credit card issuers offer great promotional interest rates to attract new customers, especially during the holidays.
 One of the best promotional interest rates offered is the 0% balance transfer.
 The offer means that you will not pay any interest on the amount of balance you transfer until the promotional period is over.

-The typical promotional period lasts at least six months, but for some issuers, this period lasts up to 21 months.
+The typical promotional period is 6 months, but this period lasts up to 21 months for some issuers.
 With such an offer, you can pay off your entire credit card debt without the additional interest charges so long as you strive to do so during the promotional period.
 If you fail to clear your balance, standard interest charges will automatically be charged on the remaining balance.

 Increasing your income is another excellent way of managing your loans.
 With a bit of extra income, you’ll have enough money to pay your bills, which means you are less likely to get into more debt when you need it.
 Consider taking a second job, asking for a promotion, or looking for a job that pays better.

 Saving money when you have debt may seem somewhat unreasonable.
-However, it is wise to have a little nest egg when you are trying to pay off your credit card debts.
+However, it is wise to have a little nest egg when paying off your credit card debts.
 This way, you will have something to fall back on when an emergency hits instead of charging more on your credit cards.